-Maharashtra: 48 vehicles damaged on Pune-Bengaluru highway after colliding with tanker
+Maharashtra: 20 injured after truck collides into several vehicles on Pune-Bengaluru highway

+Authorities initially suspected that the truck’s brakes may have failed, but later said that the driver had turned off the ignition on a downward slope.

-At least 48 vehicles were damaged on the Pune-Bengaluru highway on Sunday, after colliding with a tanker, reported ANI.
+Twenty persons were injured on the Pune-Bengaluru highway on Sunday after a truck collided with several vehicles, The Indian Express reported.

 The accident took place at 9 pm on the city’s Navale bridge.
-No casualties have been reported in the case so far.

-Deputy Commissioner of Police Suhel Sharma said that the tanker hit the vehicles due to suspected break failure, PTI reported.
+The Pune Police said that six of the injured persons have been admitted to a hospital, and one of them is in a critical condition, according to ANI.
+The rest of them were administered first aid.

+Twenty-four cars suffered serious damage in the accident.
+Early reports had said that 48 vehicles were affected, but the police subsequently clarified that the number included vehicles that suffered minor damage.

 Rescue teams from the Pune Fire Brigade and Pune Metropolitan Region Development Authority reached the spot immediately.